bb-io/MicrosoftAILanguage/README.md

 ## Connecting

-1. Navigate to Apps, and identify the **Microsoft AI Language** app.
+1. Navigate to Apps, and identify the **Azure AI Language** app.
 You can use search to find it.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My AI Language'.
 4. Enter the `API key`, and `Endpoint` for your Language AI instance.